-These programs support those who represent the future of our association and the railway industry.
+All of these programs support those who represent the future of AREMA and the railway industry.
 It is vital that we encourage and engage them as they are the industry leaders of tomorrow.

-After comprehensive consideration, the Foundation’s Board has approved a plan to strategically grow the Foundation.
-Not only will the Foundation be able to offer expanded scholarship opportunities, but the new scholarship structure will also better position the Foundation to be more proactive in honoring donor support for the Foundation and meet the growing needs of its constituents.
-Key elements of this new plan that will be implemented in 2020 for the 2021 scholarship cycle are:
+The Foundation’s Board approved a plan several years ago to strategically grow the Foundation.
+Not only is the Foundation able to offer expanded scholarship opportunities, but the Foundation is in an extraordinary position to be more proactive in honoring donor support for the Foundation and meet the growing needs of its constituents.
+Key elements of future scholarship cycles are:

-- Future endowments will continue to be accepted at a minimum of $50,000.
-Current endowments will not be changed in any way.
-General scholarship criteria will apply to all future endowments.
+- Endowments are accepted at a minimum of $50,000.
+General scholarship criteria applies to future endowments.

-- The Foundation will offer general scholarships and the amount offered will depend on funding received.
+- The Foundation awards general scholarships and the amount offered depends on funding received.

-- The GPA has been increased to 2.5 for the general scholarship criteria (effective immediately).
+- A GPA of 2.5 for the general scholarship criteria is required.

 AREMA and the AREMA Educational Foundation Board continue to be very appreciative and thankful for the donations and support received through the years.
 The Foundation has been very successful and has assisted many students with scholarships that have helped them reach their education goals.
 The Foundation continues to be in a great position to help engineering students who specialize in the railway industry to meet their professional goals and to offer other opportunities to the railway industry.
 Let’s work together to ensure the success of the Programs offered and delivered by the Foundation.